 About the Table of Contents

-You can use the Table of Contents feature to allow your respondents to easily navigate between your question blocks while taking your survey.
-Each survey respondent will have access to a Table of Contents that allows them to jump to different sections in your survey and track their overall progress.
+You can add a table of contents to your survey to allow your respondents to easily navigate between your question blocks and track their overall progress.

 Table of Contents Functionality